 For more information, students may contact Central campus, 281-476-1867; or North campus, 281-459-7635.

 The College designed the Child Development/Early Childhood Education (CDEC) Associate of Applied Science (AAS) degree curriculum to develop basic skills, attitudes, and competencies necessary for personnel to provide high-quality care and early education in preschools and child care centers.

 The College designed the Child Development Associate Training for Director Occupational Certificate program to provide educational training for persons interested in teaching young children and/or directing child care centers.
 The certificate requires completion of 18 semester credit hours.
 Upon successful completion of the courses and upon receiving the Child Development Associate National Credential (CDA) from the Council of Early Childhood Recognition in Washington, DC, the student meets director qualifications as set forth in the Texas Department of Protective and Regulatory Services Minimum Standards and Guidelines.

 CDEC and TECA Student

-The 80th Texas Legislature passed a law, Senate Bill 758, that as of Sept.
-1, 2007, requires a Federal Bureau of Investigation (FBI) fingerprint check for anyone who is currently required to have a background check in a child care center.
+The 80th Texas Legislature passed a law, Senate Bill 758, that as of September 1, 2007, requires a Federal Bureau of Investigation (FBI) fingerprint check for anyone who is currently required to have a background check in a child care center.
 This includes any person(s), including volunteers, who are counted in the child/caregiver ratio.
 Child care center employees/volunteers will have to have the background fingerprints once every two (2) years.
 Similar legislation, Senate Bill 9, passed setting 2011 as the deadline for public school districts to be in compliance.
 FBI fingerprinting allows the state to check an individual’s criminal record in 50 states, rather than just checking for a record within the state of Texas, which is all that the current system allows.
 Additionally, it addresses concerns with individuals using fake names and social security numbers.